 There are three general types of UK business data (B2B) data and they can be split into the following categories:

-- contact data of decision makers from companies who have been in touch with you but who haven’t become customers yet (also known as your “prospects”), and
+From companies who have been in touch with you but who haven’t become customers yet (also known as your “prospects”), and every other company.

 The value of this information

 The business data of the greatest value is that of your clients.

 This is because the cost of selling to them is five times less than finding brand new customers.